yasuhirohoshino/ofxGpuLut/README.md

 # ofxGpuLut

-ofxGpuLut is a fast and easy Color Lookup Table(LUT) fliter plugin for openFrameworks.
+ofxGpuLut is a fast and easy Color Lookup Table(LUT) fliter addon for openFrameworks.

 ![sample image](ofxGPULUT.jpg)